Bifftanner/Bifftanner/README.md

 - Hello, I am Bifftanner!
 - I am a new coder and as of 10/21/21 I am leaning python
-- I hope to become a "Good-boy hacker" aka white hat hacker when I grow up
+- I hope to become a "Good-boy hacker" aka white hat hacker
 - Enjoy my projects!